kyuhyunc/game_dragonflight/GameDesignDoc.md

 >Tell us how you keep track of a player¡¯s lives.
 When do they lose one?
 When do they die?

 There will be hearts, which indicate remaining lifes of dragon.
 Everytime the drgaon is hit by obstacle, life will go down.
-However, when the dragon get a red bottle potion, which will come up randomly, life heart will go up again by one.
+However, when the dragon get a red bottle potion, which will come up randomly, life heart will increase up by one.
 Dragon will die when it looses every heart.

 ## Question 5